A recipe from 1866

 The internet is swarming with Russian recipes “from 1861”.
 These recipes are actually based on Toomre’s translation from the twentieth edition (1897), which was published thirty-six years later.
 This even occurs with recipes that do not appear in the 1861 edition at all, like Boeuf Stroganoff.
 I do not know whether people do not read close enough, or whether they just don’t care.

-Dear writers and publishers who sell bad reproductions of old cookery books with expired copyrights: is it really so difficult to clearly state which edition of a historical cookery book you are using?
+Dear writers: is it really so difficult to clearly state which edition of a historical cookery book you are using?
 Do me a favour!

 Is Salade Russe in fact Russian?